chrispoq/website-content/posts/2020-03-15-remote-work-guide.md

 If you don't wanna be disturbed, change your Slack status, enable Do Not Disturb, or explain to people you need some [Tree Time](https://zapier.com/learn/remote-work/) and that you'll be available soon.

 ### People
-It goes without saying that caring for people should be part of any company's principles, values, whatever you wanna call it.
+It goes without saying that caring for people should be part of any company's principles, values, whatever you want to call it.
 It should be on your priorities.

 Pay special attention to physical and mental well-being not just if remote is growing within he company, but also for new starters in all-remote companies.